munnep/tfe_aws_agents/README.md

 tfe_password             = "Password#1"                               # TFE password for the dashboard and encryption of the data certificate_email        = "patrick.munne@hashicorp.com"              # Your email address used by TLS certificate registration
-terraform_client_version = "1.1.7"                                    # Terraform version you want to have installed on the client machine agent_token              = ""                                         # Agent token which will be generated for you when creating the TFE instance asg_min_size             = 1                                          # minimal number of TFE agents asg_max_size             = 3                                          # maximum number of TFE agents
-asg_desired_capacity     = 3                                          # desired nnumber of TFE agents
+terraform_client_version = "1.1.7"                                    # Terraform version you want to have installed on the client machine agent_token              = ""                                         # Leave empty on first apply.
+Agent token which will be generated for you when starting the TFE configuration script. asg_min_size             = 1                                          # minimal number of TFE agents asg_max_size             = 3                                          # maximum number of TFE agents asg_desired_capacity     = 3                                          # desired nnumber of TFE agents